This post may contain affiliate links. Please read my disclosure.

 Crispy Crawfish Egg Rolls

 - Heat the butter and oil in a skillet over medium low heat.
 Stir continuously until it reaches a medium brown color, about 7-10 minutes.

 - Add the onion and green pepper and cook for 1 minute.

 - Add the tomatoes and cook for 1 minute.

-- Add the crawfish and cream and simmer another 5 minutes.
+- Add the Cajun seasoning, crawfish and cream and simmer until thickened, about 3-5 minutes.

 - While the mixture is simmering, add the cooked rice and shredded pepper jack cheese to a large bowl.

 - Pour the crawfish mixture into the bowl and mix to combine.

 - Lay an egg roll wrapper on a flat countertop or surface and folder up the bottom about one inch.**see post above for step by step photos.